freddy33/qsm-go/docs/design/GUI-Design.md

         - Checkboxes: Event Colors Mask
     - The flags should be checkboxes, positive integer just a slider with max at 4, and mask using list of checkboxes

-- Information Display window
+## Info Window
 - A new window to display information about the world like shown in [Space->DisplayState](https://github.com/freddy33/qsm-go/blob/master/m3space/m3space.go)
 - Then under the window a selected object info box
 - Find a way to identified objects under the mouse click:
     - First print out the actual coordinates of a mouse click in the 3D canvas
     - Use the inverse of the projection matrix to find the object: http://antongerdelan.net/opengl/raycasting.html
     - Google search "ow to find objects in OpenGL under a mouse click golang" provides good insights
 - List the current visible objects based on the flags and filters
 - Use the above list to find object in click ray and then display object characteristics in the info window

+## Event Window
+- Create a dialog to be able to add an event at a specific point in space and time with growth and color characteristics